5nizza/party-elli/README.md

 ## Input format

-See `example.py` in the project root directoty.
+See files in `experiments-for-tacas/*.py`.
-The format should adhere to python syntax, since instead of parsing it, I import it and let python to parse it.
+The syntax is python (I import spec files and thus let python parse it).